aws-samples/istio-on-eks/modules/03-network-resiliency/fault-injection/README.md

 ### Test

-Test the delay by running a `curl` command against the `catalogdetail` service from within the mesh for user named 'internal' and 'external'.
+Test the abort by running a `curl` command against the `catalogdetail` service from within the mesh for user named 'internal' and 'external'.

 Run the `curl` command from within the mesh for the user named 'internal'
 ```sh